Dastar: History

 Guru Gobind Singh, the last human Sikh Guru, wrote:

 Kangha dono vaqt kar, paag chune kar bandhai. ("Comb your hair twice a day and tie your turban carefully, turn by turn.")

 Bhai Rattan Singh Bhangu, one of the earliest Sikh historians, wrote in Sri Gur Panth Parkash:

 Doi vele utth bandhyo dastare, pahar aatth rakhyo shastar sambhare.
 Kesan ki kijo pritpal, nah(i) ustran se katyo vaal.

 ("Tie your dastār twice a day and wear shaster (weapons to protect dharma), and keep them with care, 24 hours a day.
 Take good care of your hair.
 Do not cut your hair by blade.)"

 According to Jvala Singh, the seli topi was worn by the first five Sikh gurus rather than a turban.
 It was only during the period of the sixth Sikh guru, Guru Hargobind, that the turban gained prominence amongst the Sikhs.
 Guru Hargobind tied a turban rather than donning the traditional seli topi of the predecessory gurus.
 Later, the practice of tying a turban became fully tied to Sikhs with the formalization of the Khalsa order by Guru Gobind Singh in 1699.
+The appearance of Sikh men, including their turban styles, was later standardized during the Singh Sabha movement and the participation of Sikhs in the British Indian military and polices, which had a formulated uniform policy.

-The turban is not one of the 5Ks mandated in mainstream Sikhism, rather it has become a tool to help manage one of the actual five Ks, kesh (uncut hair).
+The turban is not one of the five Ks mandated in mainstream Sikhism, rather it has become a tool to help manage one of the actual five Ks, kesh (uncut hair).
 Rather, the turban was a male-signifier of Sikh identity.
 As per Purnima Dhava, respect and prestige in 18th century Punjab was tied to both women and turbans, where alliances were made through the exchanging of turbans and offering their womenfolk (daughters) to be wed.
 Ceremonies associated with the Sikh turban were also male-gendered, such as the turban tying ceremony, known as the Rasam Pagri or Rasam Dastar, when a patriarch dies and his eldest son takes over the familial responsibilities by tying a turban in front of others.
 Furthermore, during Sikh wedding ceremonies, such as the Anand Karaj, the male groom will wear a turban, regardless if he does so in his regular life or not.
 The practice of Sikh women wearing turbans was not historically common.